packetcap/go-pcap/README.md

 }
 ```

 `ReadPacketData()` will block until there is packet information available, or until `timeout` is reached.
 You can set an infinite timeout with `0`.
+If the timeout is reached, `ReadPacketData()` will return `context.DeadlineExceeded` error.

 The returned information will be the packet bytes themselves, excluding the system-defined headers, i.e. the Ethernet frame and all contents.